emdeha/emdeha.github.io/_posts/2016-04-26-always-test.markdown

 But, you know, changing a not-so-well-designed service's location sometimes means that you have to migrate its database as well.
 And if you don't do that correctly the simplest thing that could go wrong is to screw up the DB's access rights.
-At voila, you get: `Access denied for user 'someone'@'localhost' (using password: YES)` as a response.
+Et voila, you get: `Access denied for user 'someone'@'localhost' (using password: YES)` as a response.
 And what you expected was just a csv with some values...